Fire Testing and Guidance on Offsite Timber Frame

 Having an £850m market value in 2020, timber frame is an accelerating sector that is outperforming other kinds of housebuilding.
 270,000 timber frame homes built every year could triple the carbon captured by homes in the UK, says the Climate Change Committee, so quality, in-depth testing is essential for this innovative and sustainable system.

-STA, BE-ST & partners committed to extensive fire testing on timber frame and plasterboard
+STA, BE-ST & partners committed to extensive fire testing on timber frame and plasterboard.

 This exemplary project produced go-to guidance on timber frame systems and fire safety for developers and installers’ reference, undertaking in-depth research, full scale testing, fire assessments and fire design protocols.
 The level of testing was unprecedented and aimed to increase confidence and knowledge of timber frame systems and fire-in-use.